dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3039: Collaborating with industry ensures relevant education.
+### T3039: Schools can align curricula with local businesses and industry needs.

 |Support|
 |---|